 The mural was made possible with funding from the Scientific and Cultural Facilities (SCFD) and Brighton Lodging Tax grants.

-"The Brighton History Detective®," aka Robin Kring, recently went on an investigative journey to uncover the historical background behind the new "Historic Brighton at Founders Plaza" Mural, by artist Hans Geist, located at the corner of Main St. and Bridge St.
+"The Brighton History Detective," aka Robin Kring, recently went on investigative journeys to uncover the historical background behind the new murals: "Historic Brighton at Founders Plaza" Mural, by artist Hans Geist, located at the corner of Main St. and Bridge St. and "Brighton's Women of Inspiration" by Frank Garza, located on the north exterior wall of the H&R Block building at 66 S. Main St., in Brighton, Colorado.

 Brighton, Colorado was founded by former railroad man, Daniel F. Carmichael, with the filing of the first land plat (south of Bridge St.) on Feb 16, 1881.
 The area was originally known as Hughes Station, a Denver Pacific Railway depot.
 Just 21 months after Carmichael’s filing, Dewey W. Strong, a Ft.
 Lupton farmer, filed some of the first plats north of Bridge St. on Nov.
 10, 1882.
 The town was incorporated on Jul.
 6, 1887.
 The properties of the two founders converged on this site, now known as “Founders Plaza,” and which once housed Carmichael’s grand Opera House (built 1888).
 Carmichael’s dream of a town “that would be a credit to the splendid valley of the Platte” and Strong’s community promotion culminated in Brighton becoming known as the “Garden Spot of Northern Colorado.”
 Brighton’s fertile crops and factory center once made it the largest shipping point of vegetables in Colorado and home of the showcase factory of the Great Western Sugar Co.
 As the Adams County seat and home of ideal community spirit and diverse culture, Brighton’s eclectic agricultural area continues to shine as a gem of the “Historic Splendid Valley.”